Omni Calculator logo

 A pseudorandom number is an outcome that seems unpredictable but, in fact, is the result of a strictly defined mathematical process.
 The algorithms of pseudorandom number generators (PRGN) take a seed to create random numbers.
 They are used widely in simulations, computer programming, and as long as the seed stays a secret, also in cryptography.

-How to generate a new phone number?
+How do I generate a new phone number?

 To generate a new phone number: